datacontroller/datacontroller.io/src/markdown-pages/pricing.md

 Other reasons to consider a paid plan:

-* Removal of 15 row limit on VIEW and EDIT screens
+* Unlimited rows on VIEW and EDIT screens
 * Excel / CSV Upload feature enabled
 * Support Data Controller and SASjs